csharp-youtube-explode

 How to download YouTube videos from C# with YouTubeExplode

 The library is designed to be intuitive and easy to understand.
-Additionally, there is a great deal of documentation and examples on the project page.
+Furthermore, there is a lot of documentation and examples on the project’s page.

-Downloading YouTube videos may be against the terms of use and service in your country.
-Use it at your own risk
+Downloading videos from YouTube may be against the terms of use and service in your country.
+Use it at your own responsibility.

 Install-Package YoutubeExplode

-Here are some examples of how to use YoutubeExplode taken from the library documentation.
-For example, this is how we can obtain the metadata of a video,
+Here are some examples of how to use YouTubeExplode, extracted from the library’s documentation.
+For example, this is how we can get the metadata of a video:

 using YoutubeExplode;